All Products

 Match conditions

 • Match by prefix: Objects and parts are matched by prefix.
 You can create multiple lifecycle rules to specify different prefixes.
 Each prefix must be unique.
-The naming conventions for prefixes are the same as the naming conventions for objects.
-For more information, see Terms.
+The naming rules for prefixes are the same as those for objects.
+For more information, see Object.

 • Match by tag: Objects are matched by tag key and tag value.
 You can specify multiple tags in a single lifecycle rule.
-The lifecycle rule applies to all objects that have the specified tags.
-Lifecycle rules cannot match parts by tag.
+The lifecycle rule only applies to objects that have all the specified tags.

 Note